balena-os/meta-balena/contributing-device-support.md

 Repositories used to build resinOS host Operating System (OS) are typically named resin-`<board-family>`.
 For example, consider [resin-raspberrypi](https://github.com/resin-os/resin-raspberrypi) which is used for building the OS for [Raspberryi Pi](https://raspberrypi.org), or [resin-intel][resin-intel repo] repository which can be used to build a resin.io image for the Intel NUC boards.

-Contributing support for a new board consist of creating a a Yocto package that includes:
+Contributing support for a new board consists of creating a Yocto layer that includes:

 * general hardware support for the specific board,
 * the resinOS-specific software features,
-* deployment-specific features (i.e. settings to create SD card images or self-flashing images)
+* deployment-specific features (i.e. settings to create SD card, USB thumb drive, or self-flashing images)

 The following documentations walks you through the steps of creating such a Yocto package.
 Because of the substantial difference between the hardware of many boards, this document provides general directions, and often it might be helpful to see the examples of already supported boards.
-The list of the relevant repositories is found the end of this document.
+The list of the relevant repositories is found at the end of this document.

 ## Board Support Repository Breakout